geekysuavo/pyppm/software/README.md

 The Python modules in `py` are really where it's at.
 For more information on how to build, install and use the Python modules, read `py/README.md`.

+### Pulse programs

+A library of known-good pulse programs has been started in the `pulprogs` directory in the form of a pure-Python module/package.
+More information on the available pulse programs and pulse program syntax is available in the `pulprogs/README.md` file.